rrwick/Bacsort/README.md

 This raises the debate about how much phenotype should be a factor in species definitions.
 I would argue that phylogenetics is paramount, but others may disagree.

+#### What about other taxonomic ranks?

+Bacsort focuses on the species-level distinction, and assumes that a bacterial species forms a clade in its larger phylogenetic tree.
+What about higher ranks - do genera form nice clades?
+Or lower ranks - subspecies?

+While I haven't explored this much, I suspect you'll run into difficulties in both directions.
+Higher ranks often do not form clades (e.g. the genus _Klebsiella_ is not a clade unless you also include _Raoultella_), and the concept of a tree probably breaks down with more distant relationships (see [Dagan 2006](https://doi.org/10.1186/gb-2006-7-10-118)).
+For lower ranks, the issues caused by HGT ([see more here](#what-about-horizontal-gene-transfer-hgt)) may become even more pronounced, as HGT within a species can be common.

 ## Contributing

-When you run Bacsort, you will produce a `species_definitions` file (see [Step 5: curate tree](#step-5-curate-tree)) that contains corrections for your genera of interest.
+When you run Bacsort, you will produce a `species_definitions` file (see [step 5](#step-5-curate-tree)) that contains corrections for your genera of interest.
 If you would like to share these fixes with the world, please share them via an [issue](https://github.com/rrwick/Bacsort/issues) or [pull request](https://github.com/rrwick/Bacsort/pulls), and I'll incorporate them into the `species_definitions` file that is bundled with Bacsort.

 This invitation is especially extended to anyone who considers themselves an expert in a particular taxon.
 If you understand a particular group of bacteria better than anyone else, you should be the person who helps to define the species!